 What has taking a break taught me?

 One of my freelance clients is a confidence coach, and I’m very grateful she took time out to talk to me last week, it was a huge help.
 If you don’t have access to a client like mine, perhaps you could try talking to a counsellor at ThriveTalk.com * from the comfort of your own home.
-My mini blogging break has allowed me refocus and realise that from next year, I need to be more careful with what I choose to blog about.
+My mini blogging break has allowed me refocus and realise that I need to be more careful with what I choose to write about.
 If I lose opportunities from this, so be it.
 Family and friends have to take priority, as does my business.
 I don’t think I’m the only blogger to get frustrated by “offers” which reel me in and then hit me with little or no budget.
+Exposure does not pay the bills.

 Kathleen Natural is dedicated to producing luxurious and high-performance skincare using sustainably sourced blends of precious plants, marine extracts and essential oils.
 Their entire range is free from harmful artificial chemicals, 100% natural, hypoallergenic, and cruelty free.
 I’m not a stranger to the skincare benefits of essential oils and another of my freelance clients is an essential oils Wellness Advocate.
 So I was really delighted to be offered one of Kathleen’s three aromatherapy roll on body massage oils.
 As a fan of citrus scents, I chose Citrus Cheer.
 The other blends are Sensual Rose (orange, rose and nutmeg) and Tranquil Fields (lavender, frankincense and vanilla).